mazemasterjs/mazemaster-shared-library/README.md

 ## Change Notes

+### v1.7.1

+- Separated basic Maze content (properties & accessors) and extended functionality (generate, solve, etc) into two classes: BaseMaze and Maze (not so sure this was a great idea...)
+- Maze class now extends BaseMaze class with extended functionality (generate, solve, etc)
+- Added 'array' type to ObjectBase.validateField(field: string, val: any, type: string)
+- Removed url field from maze objects

 ### v1.7.0

 - Maze, Trophy, Bot, Team, and Score now all validate parameter data types when instantiated from json